layyana-junaid/Dynamic_Routing_Protocol/README.md

 1. Load any topology
 2. In the sidebar, click **Run All-Protocol Comparison**
 3. Switch to the **Comparison** tab in the bottom panel
-4. View the side-by-side table and bar charts comparing convergence time, control messages, packet loss, and overhead for all four protocols
+4. View the side by side table and bar charts comparing convergence time, control messages, packet loss, and overhead for all four protocols

 ---